SudoMaker/TinyVGM-JS/README.md

 #### Notes:

+- VGZ files should be decompressed before passing to `parseVGM`.
 - The usage of these generators assumes that you have already loaded a VGM file into an `ArrayBuffer` named `vgmBuffer`.
 - The generators yield data lazily, meaning they only process parts of the VGM file as you iterate over them.
 This can be efficient for large files.
 - The `metadata` generator is optional and will only be present if the GD3 tag is found in the VGM file.